 A few sites to check out are:

 Still another option is to create custom graphics for your quality blog posts.
-You can use a service like Canva to create simple graphics to serve as blog or section headers and be used for social share opportunities.
+You can use a free service like Canva to create simple graphics to serve as blog or section headers and be used for social share opportunities.

 12. Upload to WordPress